dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 accuracy of the model increased to approximately 0.85.
 This improvement suggested that this new approach of classifying 3-star reviews as Negative was more accurate.
 Despite this improvement, we still plan to explore more 3-star samples to confirm whether this adjustment is the most appropriate solution.
 Overall, we are pleased with the Naive Bayes classifier, especially given the improvements made by adjusting the
 3-star review classification.
 Even with the addition of the Neutral category, the model remains comparable in performance to the earlier Logistic Regression-based model, and with further refinements, it has the potential to be our most accurate model yet.
+Noteboks: [Milestone 3 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone3.ipynb), [Milestone 4 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4Classification.ipynb).

 ### Feature Ranking Model
 For our unsupervised model, we significantly improved our ranking system compared to the previous milestone.
 In Milestone 3, our Kendall's Tau score, which is used to compare two rankings, was around 0.02.